luisarizmendi/openshift-edge-demos/tools/aws_vpn/README.md

    /etc/init.d/network restart
    ```

 7. The VPN should be up within a few seconds.
-Verify the status by checking the system logs with logread or reviewing the tunnel status with ipsec statusall.
+Verify the status by checking the system logs with logread or reviewing the tunnel status with ipsec statusall, and find one AWS Instance private IP (any OpenShift node) and ping to be sure that you have connectivity.

 ## Deleting the VPN